RenderKit/ospray/doc/api.md

 scene and illuminates it from infinity and can be used for rendering outdoor scenes.
 The radiance values are calculated using the Hošek-Wilkie sky model and solar radiance function.
-The underlying model of the sun-sky light returns radiance values and therfore the light only accepts `OSP_INTENSITY_QUANTITY_SCALE` as `intensityQuantity` parameter value.
-To recale the returned radiance of the sky model the default value for the `intensity` parameter is set to `0.025`.
+The underlying model of the sun-sky light returns radiance values and therefore the light only accepts `OSP_INTENSITY_QUANTITY_SCALE` as `intensityQuantity` parameter value.
+To rescale the returned radiance of the sky model the default value for the `intensity` parameter is set to `0.025`.
 In addition to the [general parameters](#lights) the following special parameters are supported: